Back to top

 “Over the coming years, the event sector will, for sure, face fresh challenges,” says Rees.
 “Sustainability is becoming an increasingly important factor and one we’ve now put at the forefront of our agenda, but whilst formats will vary, the hunger to connect, learn, trade and engage will always remain.”

-Jeremy Rees is the CEO of ExCeL London
+Jeremy Rees is the CEO of Excel London

 close back